0xflair/nft-collection-scaffold/README.md

 # NFT Collection Scaffold
 Production-ready code for a rarity-based PFP (a.k.a 10k avatar) collection on Ethereum, Polygon (Matic), Binance Chain and any other EVM-compatible chain.

-You only need to provide your assets, rarity traits,then you're ready to launch your collection on mainnet!
+You only need to provide your assets, rarity traits, then you're ready to launch your collection on mainnet!

 #### Current Features
 * Algorithm to **randomly generate static images** based on multiple asset groups (e.g. hats, faces, bodies etc.)